uakfdotb/ghostpp/readme.txt

 7. Download and extract Boost 1.38.0 from http://www.boost.org/
 8. su to root.
-9. ./configure --prefix=/usr --with-libraries=date_time,thread
+9. ./configure --prefix=/usr --with-libraries=date_time,thread,system,filesystem,regex
+10. Edit the newly created Makefile with your favourite text editor.
+The second line should be "BJAM_CONFIG=".
+Replace it with "BJAM_CONFIG= --layout=system".
-10. make install
+11. make install

 Once it's built you can continue:

-11. cd ~/ghost/ghost/
+12. cd ~/ghost/ghost/
-12. make
+13. make

-Notes:

-If your system produces differently named boost libraries you may need to edit the Makefile and specify the correct libraries.
-The manual install of Boost also put the headers in a "boost_1_38/boost" directory in /usr/include so I was forced to move the boost subdirectory into /usr/include and delete the (now empty) boost_1_38 directory.

 ========================
 Running GHost++ on Linux